-Subsequent to the Review Board's ruling on scope of development, draft and final Terms of Reference and Work Plan documents were developed.
-The final documents were refined by incorporating written comments on the drafts received from parties (subject to Review Board discretion), as well as comments and conclusions drawn from scoping sessions and previous documents on the public registry.
+Draft Terms of Reference and Work Plan documents for the NICO Project were developed.
+The final documents will be refined by incorporating written comments on the drafts received from parties (subject to Review Board discretion), as well as comments and conclusions drawn from scoping sessions and previous documents on the public registry.
 The Terms of Reference contains the Review Board's determination on the scope of the development and the scope of the assessment, and directions to the developer on what it needs to provide in the Developer's Assessment Report.

-- 4.3 Analytical Phase.
-The main purpose of the analytical phase is to collect the bulk of the information required for the Review Board to make its decision.
-The analytical phase for this environmental assessment contains five key elements: - 1) Developer's Assessment Report: The developer is responsible for submitting to the Review Board a Developer's Assessment Report that complies with the Review Board's Terms of Reference requirements.
-The developer will provide the Review Board with 10 copies of the
+4.3 Analytical Phase: The main purpose of the analytical phase is to collect the bulk of the information required for the Review Board to make its decision.
+The analytical phase for this environmental assessment contains five key elements:

-Developer's Assessment Report in hardcopy and digital format (CD or DVD).
+1) Developer's Assessment Report: The developer is responsible for submitting to the Review Board a Developer's Assessment Report that complies with the Review Board's Terms of Reference requirements.
+The developer will provide the Review Board with 10 copies of the Developer's Assessment Report in hardcopy and digital format (CD or DVD).

-2) Conformity Check, Review Board Deficiency Statement and Developer's Response (as necessary): Upon its receipt, the Review Board will conduct a conformity check of the Developer's Assessment Report to ensure that the developer has provided the information required.
+2) Conformity Check: Upon its receipt, the Review Board will conduct a conformity check of the Developer's Assessment Report to ensure that the developer has provided the information required.
 If needed, the Review Board will issue a deficiency statement identifying those areas in which the developer has not provided sufficient information to address an item listed in the Terms of Reference.
 The developer will be asked to submit information to the Review Board to fill the information gaps identified by the deficiency statement.
 If the Review Board is not satisfied with the information received, it retains the right to halt the environmental assessment and not allow public distribution of the Developer's Assessment Report until it has received an adequate response.
 Once the document is found in conformity, Review Board staff will provide direction to the developer for distribution of the Developer's Assessment Report to interested parties.